Ideas

 A naive implementation may allocate all these list nodes separately but since they are created adjacent to each other and neither are needed outside the current function we should be able to optimize the 6 list node allocations into 1 call to the allocator.
 In this specific example, the allocator may also simply be the stack itself since we do not need a dynamic lifetime for these nodes in this function.

 Grouping allocations in this way however leads to questions on how aggressively we should group adjacent items.
-What if they are separated by other definitons?
+What if they are separated by other definitions?
 Or arbitrary function calls?
 In general widening the lifetime of one allocation to match another’s so it may be grouped increases the amount of memory the resulting program would use by allocating earlier and freeing later.
 It is unclear what heuristics should be used - if any - to make this decision on when to group allocations separated by other statements.

 Always Incremental Compilation